"Tell me and I will forget. Show me and I may remember. Involve me and I will understand."

 Fan Requirements and Components

-The ValiFan that is to be designed has few requirements and has to be considered throughout the design phase.
-The fan assembly has subparts with different modes which is explained in the coming sections
+The ValiFan we will design has few requirements and has to be considered throughout the design phase.
+The fan assembly has subparts with different modes which are explained in the coming sections.

 - The mass of the fan shall not exceed 300g

 - The mass of the Propeller shall not exceed 50g

 The Fan is the higher assembly (Parent) with three modes - ON, LOW and HIGH.
 Inside that Parent Component we will have the following:

 - Motor with three different speed settings (OFF, LOW, HIGH)

 - Speed Controller with two different power modes (ON, OFF)

 Vali - Parameters of components or analyses which can be used in calculations and documentation.
 A Vali has a numerical value and also contains additional information such as type, unit, formula, description, and min/max requirements.